Is Your Cookware Bad for You? Shop Our Top Non-Toxic Cookware Picks

 Both of our experts advise avoiding preheating because, according to Teflon's guidelines, empty pans made with this material can quickly reach high temperatures.
 You also want to steer clear of broiling or baking any of your Teflon pans at extremely high heat (as mentioned above, anything above 500 degrees Fahrenheit could be risky).

-As a precautionary measure, Jennifer Hoponick Redmon, the senior director of environmental health and water quality at RTI International, advises anyone using nonstick pans to use exhaust fans or open windows when cooking to reduce the chance of inhaling anything.
+As a precaution, Jennifer Hoponick Redmon, the senior director of environmental health and water quality at RTI International, advises anyone using nonstick pans to use exhaust fans or open windows while cooking to reduce the risk of inhaling fumes

 Are black spatulas and other kitchen utensils toxic?